Nanchang Road - Take you on a popular road with a rich historical atmosphere

 Onirii Coffee

-Address: 240 Nanchang Road.
+Address: No. 240 Nanchang Road.
 Onirii is the god of dreams in Greek mythology.
 There is a large floor-to-ceiling glass at the entrance.
-Pushing the door open, you will see a white, clean dining table with white walls and light wood.
-A huge coffee machine sits in the middle.
-You can empty your mind here and enjoy a solo afternoon in the corner.
+When you push the door open, you will see a lot of white, clean dining tables, white walls with light wood, and a huge coffee machine sitting in the middle.
+Here you can relax and enjoy an afternoon alone in a cozy corner.

 Address: No. 72 Nanchang Road.
-The shop has a bit of old Shanghai charm, and even after relocating, it remains low-key.
-It's amazing how just celebrity photos can refurbish a whole wall.
-The scallion and shredded pork with sesame sauce noodle, with long strips of pork mixed with scallion oil, is enough, and the fragrant sesame sauce is delicious.
-Paired with a bowl of light beef broth, it tastes amazing!
+The shop's environment has a touch of old Shanghai charm.
+Even after relocating, this internet-famous noodle shop remains quite low-key.
+It's amazing how the wall is filled with photos of celebrities.
+The scallion oil shredded pork sesame paste noodles on the signboard are just perfect with the long strips of shredded pork mixed with scallion oil.
+The sesame paste is fragrant, and when paired with a bowl of light beef soup, the taste is excellent!

 Lost and Found

-Lost and Found is a transformed old house that has been renovated into a warm white art space by a designer in a furniture store.
-Beautiful pottery can always be seen displayed by the window.
-At the lost and found section, you can find usable furniture, tableware, wooden items, clothes, and even magazines from daily life.
+Lost and Found is a place where items are claimed after being lost.
+After the designer renovated the furniture store, the originally dark old house was transformed into a warm white art space.
+Beautiful pottery is always displayed in front of the window.
+At the Lost and Found, you can find furniture, tableware, wooden products, clothes, and even magazines that can be used in daily life.

 Qianba Japanese Cuisine

-125 Nanchang Road (near Ruijin Er Road).
-Qianba was one of the earliest traditional Japanese restaurants in Shanghai established in 1989.
-In the 1990s, the restaurant hired a famous Japanese design team for interior design, and in 2005, it underwent another renovation, blending modern design elements with its nostalgic atmosphere.
-Come to Qianba and enjoy an authentic kaiseki crab feast, pretending to travel to Kyoto.
+No. 125 Nanchang Road (near Ruijin 2nd Road).
+Qianba is one of the earliest kaiseki Japanese restaurants in Shanghai, established in 1989.
+The restaurant invited a famous Japanese design team for interior decoration before the 1990s and underwent renovation again in 2005, blending ancient charm with modern design elements.
+Enjoy an authentic kaiseki crab feast at Qianba and pretend to travel back to Kyoto.